vi4m/vi4m.github.io/_posts/2016-09-04-swift-on-linux-tutorial-part-2.md

 }
 ```

-To comunicate with the coroutine, use channel for sending / recieving values(for example numbers):
+To comunicate with the coroutine, we use channels, for sending / recieving values of specific type(for example Int):

 ```swift
 import Venice